Wouldn’t it be great if you could publish a new post on your WordPress site, and the following took place … just from your web address:

 Instead of this …

-(Using permalinks helps visitors and search engines understand what the content is about)
+(Using post name permalinks helps visitors and search engines understand what the post is about)

-• %postname% – A sanitized version of your post title.
-For example, if your post title is ”The Five Don’ts Of DIY Home Repair!”, the postname tag will convert this into “the-five-donts-of-diy-home-repair” (all letters converted to lower case and exclamation marks removed) in the URL.
-Tip: You can edit the wording in your post title in the post slug field on the Add/Edit Post/Page screens.
+- %postname% – A correctly formatted version of the post title.
+For example, if your post title is ”Ten Signs That You’re About To Get Fired From Your Job!”, the postname tag will convert this into “ten-signs-that-youre-about-to-get-fired-from-your-job” (all characters converted to lower case and no exclamation symbols) in the URL.
+Tip: You can edit the words in your post title in the post slug field on the Add/Edit Post/Page screens.

 Note: When using multiple tags, separate each tag using a ‘/’ (forward slash), or hyphen.